indidginus/herbal-remedies-guide-info/README.md

 **Live App**: [https://herbal-remedies-guide.vercel.app](https://herbal-remedies-guide.vercel.app)

-A RAG (Retrieval-Augmented Generation) system for herbal remedies that provides AI-powered question answering about herbal medicine.
-The system processes herbal medicine documents, generates semantic embeddings, and delivers intelligent responses through both REST API and WebSocket interfaces.
+**Based on the Book**: [The Little Handbook of Natural Remedies by Michael Martin](https://play.google.com/store/books/details/Michael_Martin_The_Little_Handbook_of_Natural_Reme?id=_KRNEQAAQBAJ)

+An AI-powered herbal remedies chatbot and natural medicine research assistant featuring natural remedies from *The Little Handbook of Natural Remedies* by Michael Martin.
+This RAG (Retrieval-Augmented Generation) system provides evidence-based answers about herbal remedies, medicinal plants, traditional medicine, and botanical medicine through advanced AI technology.

 ## Features

-- **Intelligent Document Processing**: Extracts and processes herbal remedy information from PDF and Markdown documents
+- **Natural Language Question-Answering**: Ask questions about herbal remedies, medicinal plants, and traditional medicine in plain English
+- **Book-Based Knowledge Source**: Queries *The Little Handbook of Natural Remedies* as primary knowledge base via vector embeddings
+- **Source Citations**: Get answers with context retrieval and citations from the published handbook
 - **Semantic Search**: Uses sentence transformers to find relevant information based on context, not just keywords
-- **AI-Powered Answers**: Generates natural language responses using LLM technology with retrieved context
-- **Real-time Chat Interface**: WebSocket support for responsive, interactive conversations
+- **Real-time Streaming Responses**: WebSocket support for responsive, interactive conversations
-- **Payment Integration**: Stripe-powered paywall system for premium content access
-- **Rate Limiting**: Built-in protection against API abuse
-- **Question History**: Track and review previous queries
+- **LLM-Enhanced Answers**: Generates natural language responses with LLM expansion for questions beyond the book's scope

 ## Architecture

 ### Backend (Python FastAPI)

 - **FastAPI** server with WebSocket support
-- **Sentence Transformers** for semantic embeddings
+- **Sentence Transformers** for semantic embeddings of *The Little Handbook of Natural Remedies*
-- **LLM Integration** for intelligent response generation
+- **LLM Integration** for context-aware response generation with source citations
-- **Vector Search** with numpy-based similarity matching
+- **Vector Search** with numpy-based similarity matching on book content
-- **Document Processing Pipeline** for PDF and Markdown files
+- **Document Processing Pipeline** for processing the handbook into vector embeddings
 - **Rate Limiting** and input validation

 ### Frontend (React + TypeScript)